 Some are free; some are quite expensive.
 Some work in some instances and not others.
 Some are limited to certain file formats, while others get the whole shebang.
 So you might be in for a little trial and error.
 The reputable ones shouldn’t do any further damage to the data on your card.
 For any that involve a paid license, I strongly recommend running a trial version first to get an indication of whether anything’s going to be recoverable.
 You don’t want to shell out money unless you have some confidence it’s going to get results.

 How successful these will be in recovering your files depends on what’s gone wrong.
 If it’s a simple case of accidentally formatting a card, there’s an excellent chance of recovering the files.
-Things get trickier the more you’ve overwritten on the file.
+Things get trickier the more you’ve overwritten on the file or the card is damaged.

 If you already have data recovery software installed, it’s worth trying that.
 But make sure it’s compatible with memory cards.
 Some software is designed for specific types of data recovery such a memory cards or hard drives.

-The folks at Stellar Data Recovery have a full suite of data recovery apps, from email recovery to databases.
-This one focuses on media files, and despite the name, it also recovers video and audio files.
+The folks at Stellar have a full suite of data recovery apps, from email recovery to video repair to databases.
+Stellar Photo Recovery focuses on image files, but despite the name, it also recovers video and audio files, so you can use it for all the kinds of files you’ll be shooting with your camera.
 Or you can narrow your search to one or more specific file extensions or a particular region of the source disk or card.
-The option to select by thumbnails or carousel rather than by individual image is very handy, as is the ability to resume scans.
+The option to select by thumbnails or carousel rather than by individual image is very handy and user-friendly, as is the ability to resume scans.

-I have a detailed post on how to recover photos with Stella Photo Recovery here.
+I have a detailed post on how to recover photos with Stellar Photo Recovery here.
 There are versions for Mac and Windows.
-There’s also a free trial version that lets you scan to see what’s recoverable, with thumbnails, but to actually recover any files you’ll need to buy a license.
+There’s also a free trial version that lets you scan to see what’s recoverable, with thumbnails, but to actually recover any files, you’ll need to buy a license.

-PhotoRec is my go-to data recovery software, but it’s not going to be everyone’s cup of tea.
-On the plus side, it’s thorough, it’s free, it’s compatible with a very large number of operating systems, and you can restore just about any kind of file from just about any kind of drive.
+PhotoRec is one of my go-to data recovery apps, but it’s not going to be everyone’s cup of tea.
+On the plus side, it’s powerful, thorough, and reliable.
+It’s also free.
+It’s compatible with a very large number of operating systems.
+And you can restore just about any kind of file from just about any kind of storage media.

-On the negative side, its interface isn’t very user-friendly if you’re not comfortable with text-only interfaces and you don’t get features like being able to view the thumbnails of the files and select specific images to recover–you either save everything or all the files of the file types you specify.
+On the negative side, its interface isn’t very user-friendly if you’re not comfortable with text-only interfaces, and you don’t get features like being able to view the thumbnails of the files and select specific images to recover—you either save everything or all the files of the file types you specify.
+Which makes it slower most of the time rather than being able to be selective.

 SanDisk has its own data recovery software, RescuePRO and RescuePRO Deluxe, that’s designed especially for memory cards and flash drives.
 But it also works with cards from other brands, not just SanDisk.